sangjin-park/async_deep_reinforce/README.md

 Play screens are recorded in following directory,

-- new-room-screen : screens when entered new room are recored
+- screen.new-room : screens when entered new room are recored
-- nr-screen : screens when achieved new score are recorded
+- screen.new-record : screens when achieved new score are recorded

 ## Status of code